akornatskyy/wheezy.http/doc/userguide.rst

   intended for a single user and MUST NOT be cached by a shared cache.
   Only valid for ``public`` cacheability.
 * ``no_cache(*fields)`` - the specified field-name(s) MUST NOT be sent
-  in the response to a subsequent request without successful revalidation with the origin server.
+  in the response to a subsequent request without successful re-validation with the origin server.
 Not valid for ``no-cache`` cacheability.
 * ``no_store()`` - the purpose of the no-store directive is to prevent the inadvertent release or retention of sensitive information.